NYSID’s diverse student body is integral to our culture and success.

 - There will be a brief interview with a customs and border patrol (CBP) officer.

 - Retain your passport, I20 and your newly stamped I94 showing “F-1- D/S”.

 Get in touch with your International Student Advisor.
 Feel free to contact your advisor by e-mail and let him/her know you have arrived safely or need help getting settled, opening a bank account, etc.

 The international student orientation is mandatory.
 It will provide information on immigration issues, health insurance, maintaining student status, cultural adjustment, and a brief introduction to NYC.
 You will find out the date and time of orientation when you get your I20.

 Attend the General Student Orientation

-The information at this session is completely different than International Student Orientation.
+The information at this session is completely different than international student orientation.
 It will cover everything from using the library, the NYSID Portal, security, and study skills.
-It’s also the time you will also obtain your student identification card.
-General Student Orientation is always the day after the International Student Orientation.
+It is also the time to obtain your student identification card.
+General student orientation is always the day after the international student orientation.